 - ASEAN, Korea & North Asia, Greater China, Japan, Japan, Africa, Greater China, Africa, Hong Kong SAR, China, South Africa, Switzerland, Taiwan, China, Uganda, United Kingdom, USA, People's Republic of China, Ethiopia, France, Italy, Republic of Korea, Rwanda

 Table for Two International

 TFT works with its partners to serve healthy, balanced meals to those in the developed world and transfer the excess calories to impoverished, undernourished children in the developing world, primarily in sub-Saharan Africa.

 Unlike other programmes that combat child under-nutrition, TFT does not just transfer donations from the developed world, but actively promotes and works towards better health and nutrition for those on both sides of “the table”.
 TFT works with 650 partners in Japan, the US, Korea, and Germany, including corporate cafeterias, university dining halls, governments, and public restaurants.
 Partners serve balanced meals to their clients and transfer $0.25 per meal (the value of the excess calories) to TFT and its partners, which currently serve nearly 19,000 school children in Malawi, Ethiopia, Uganda, Rwanda, Kenya, Tanzania and the Philippines.

 The low-cost model designed by TFT has allowed for easier, widespread participation among those in the developed world, while TFT partners have found that raising meal prices for such a social cause has garnered positive employee and student interest.
-As a result, young students across Sub-Saharan Africa who have received free lunches have displayed higher enrolment and retention rates in school.
+As a result, young students across sub-Saharan Africa who have received free lunches have displayed higher school enrolment and retention rates.